Brunch & Batter

 Even though the ingredient list is short, you can still make it your own.
 Try some of these suggestions:

-1. Smoked paprika- If you are still looking for a smoky taste, but don't have smoked paprika, liquid smoke, cumin, chipotle powder, or chipotle in adobo will also give you a smoky taste.
+• Smoky flavor- If you're still looking for a smoky taste, but don't have smoked paprika, then liquid smoke, cumin, chipotle powder, or chipotle in adobo will also give you a smoky taste.
 Start with a small amount and taste as you go.

 There are endless ways to use this chive butter.
 What will you try?